shopsys/shopsys/docs/functional/b2b.md

 ## Roles

--   there are two roles on B2B domain: owner and user
+-   there are three roles on B2B domain: owner, user and limited user
 -   based on the role, the user can use different features
     -   the owner can add a new user to the company
     -   the owner can edit the user